Last Updated on

 What is this Rugby Sport?

 If you’re from the United States where Rugby isn’t a popular sport as it is in the rest of the world, you may be wondering what is this rugby sport?
 In short, rugby is: 30 players fighting over a ball for 80 minutes.
 Although the game is far more complex than that, it is really difficult to actually understand until you’ve played it.
-To get an idea of how this sport is played, take a look at this rugby guide video:
+To get an idea of how this sport is played, take a look at this rugby guide video: A Guide to Learning About Rugby.
+Or check out this multi-page guide from Sports Fitness Advisor on rugby training that is packed with practical tips and advice.

 Key Rugby terms you should know: